 Employers and employees alike are still trying to figure out how the recent tax reform will affect their income levels.
-While many workers may see a decrease in their tax rate when they file in 2019, there are other caveats and benefits that might cancel out the decrease.
+While many workers may see a decrease in their tax rate when they file, there are other caveats and benefits that might cancel out the decrease.
 The same applies to businesses.
 The benefits of a tax cut might get lost in other non-deductible expenses.
+Things are still fluid and local as well because a local tax reform group polls says that taxpayers are still looking for additional relief and reform.

-There’s a lot of information (and misinformation) out there on what tax reform means for businesses, so let’s cut through the noise and provide five clear, accurate insights on what you can expect this upcoming tax season.
+There’s a lot of information (and misinformation) out there on what a local tax reform group polls means for businesses, so let’s cut through the noise and provide five clear, accurate insights on what you can expect this upcoming tax season.

 Companies Will Likely Notice Tax Breaks After Tax Reform